WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
+* <span style="color:red">New!!</span> 2021.12.
+Glad to be a PhD student at Optimization and Machine Learning Lab led by Prof. [Peter Richtárik]((https://richtarik.org/))!
+* <span style="color:red">New!!</span> 2021.12.
+Graduated from KAUST with a Master degree.
+Thanks a lot to my MS supervisor Prof. [Mohamed Elhoseiny](http://www.mohamed-elhoseiny.com/home) and colleagues.
+Also congratulations to myself!
 * <span style="color:red">New!!</span> 2021.11.
 My Master's thesis is [available](https://repository.kaust.edu.sa/handle/10754/673833), [homepage](https://zero-shot-learning.github.io/daczsl) under construction!
 * <span style="color:red">New!!</span> 2021.11.
 Successfully defended my Master's thesis!
 * 2021.05.
 Our unsupervised open-set recognition work has been accepted to ICIP 2021!